Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Results

-Similarly to the case at fixed cosmology, we find that the goodness of fit for the different models is consistent among the various model configurations, with only a small departure of the case where both tidal biases, $\bGtwo$ and $\bGthree$, are kept fixed to their corresponding relations and for the largest $\kmax$ values we consider in this analysis.
-This is visible in the case of the Model 1 sample at $z=0.9$, for which there is an increase in the averaged $\chi^2$ value at $\kmax\gtrsim 0.3\kMpc$, which also corresponds to the transition of the \gls{fob} to values above the $68\%$ percentile value.
-Otherwise, we find that the different model configurations provide a systematically consistent goodness of fit, with a reduced average $\chi^2$ value that is typically well within the $95\%$ percentile of the corresponding $\chi^2$ distribution.
 When considering the two different \gls{hod} models, the $\chi^2$ for the Model 3 \gls{hod} samples is consistently larger than for the Model 1 case (see the middle panel of Fig.~\ref{fig:pm_mod3}).
 The most significant deviation is affecting the high-redshift snapshots, for which the average $\chi^2$ spuriously gets larger than the $95\%$ confidence interval for some of the selected $\kmax$ values.
 In practice, this deviation is still consistent to better than the $3\sigma$ confidence interval.
 In addition, we remind that here we are using a single noisy realization, meaning sample variance could partially be driving some of the constraints.
 Moreover, we are analysing the data vectors with an extremely high level of precision, due to choice of using the full volume of the simulation and to the high number density of the \gls{hod} samples.
 As a further evidence for the goodness of our fits, in Fig.~\ref{fig:bestfits_vs_data} we show the residuals between the maximum-likelihood theory vectors obtained at different values of $\kmax$ against the input data vectors, assuming the most relaxed model configuration.
 For all the samples that are under examination, we find that the broadband of the input galaxy power spectrum is perfectly recovered, and that the worst performance (in terms of goodness of fit) is only imputable to the scatter of the noisy data vector around the best fit -- with a significance that is larger for some of the samples, such as for the Model 3 sample at $z=1.8$.
-Finally, in Figs.~\ref{fig:pm_mod1} and \ref{fig:pm_mod3} we show with a dashed black line the \gls{fob} and averaged $\chi^2$ of the case where the values of the tidal biases are set to 0.
-In this case, we observe a departure of the goodness of fit from the other configurations, in a redshift-dependent way, which is also accompanied by a breaking of the model in terms of \gls{fob}.
-This shows how the use of coevolution relations can drastically improve the performance of the model, with respect to simply set the non-local bias parameters to zero.